MatthewHeun/matsindf/cran-comments.md

 ## Context

-`matsindf` v0.4.6 fixes the `pkgdown` website on GitHub.
+`matsindf` v0.4.7
+adds a statement of need to the `README.Rmd` file in preparation for submitting a paper to the
+Journal of Open Source Software.
-No other changes were made.
+No other changes have been made.
+See `NEWS.md` for details.

 ## Test environments (12 in total) and R CMD check results